brunomaga/brunomaga.github.io/index.md

 <tr><td width="20%" style='border:none'>
 <img src="{{site.photo}}" alt="my photo" width="100%" height="100%"/>
 </td><td style="border:none">
 Hi!
 I'm a research engineer on the fields of Machine Learning (ML) and High Performance Computing (HPC).
 I work at <a href="https://www.microsoft.com/en-us/research/lab/microsoft-research-cambridge/">Microsoft Research Cambridge</a> on <a href="https://www.microsoft.com/en-us/research/project/project-silica/">Project Silica</a>, where I create large parallel-distributed ML models and pipelines on the cloud. <br/><br/>Prior to this, I completed a PhD in Computational Neuroscience at <a href="https://www.epfl.ch/en/">EPFL</a>, researching large-scale reconstruction and simulation of brain-inspired spiking neural networks.
-Before that, I was an HPC research engineer at the <a href="https://www.epfl.ch/research/domains/bluebrain/">Blue Brain Project</a>, foccusing on distributed computing, storage and multicore/GPU algorithms.
+Before that, I was an HPC research engineer at the <a href="https://www.epfl.ch/research/domains/bluebrain/">Blue Brain Project at EPFL</a>, foccusing on distributed computing, storage and multicore/GPU algorithms.
 </td></tr></table>

 |--- |--- |--- |